(C) 2014 G. Forrest Cook

 The R/C network across the output transformer primary insures a flat frequency response.
 The pentode's screen grid is pulled up to the B1+ voltage through a 1.5K current limiting resistor and is AC-bypassed with a 10nF capacitor.

 Power to the amp comes from my Power Supply for Vacuum Tube Experiments, which is set for 160V DC output.
-The B+ supply goes through a three stage RC filter which progressively isolates the lower level amp stages from the output stage.
+The B+ supply goes through a three stage RC filter which progressively reduces the power supply hum and isolates the three amp stages from each other.

 The amplifier was built onto a standard 4"x4" electrical utility box cover plate.
 The plate was the type with a conduit knockout in the center.
 The knockout was removed and two small holes were drilled on either side to hold the 9 pin 6U8A tube socket.
 A second hole was drilled and filed to fit the 7 pin 6C4 socket.
 Several 5/32" holes were drilled in the box cover plate to hold the terminal strips.